hindu-comm/weblogs/manasataramgini/2014/07/2014-07-27_some-comparative-considerations-on-the-indo-european-religion-with-a-focus-on-the-roman-religion.md

 language but not later (I would like to acknowledge a coethnic brAhmaNa woman from the pANDyan country, one of the few shrauta yajamAna patnI-s actually well-versed in Vedic, for first clarifying this to me).
 For
-example: yAtám pArÁya gántave \[Infinitive\] |; ví yó jaghÁna
-shamitéva chárma upastíre \[Infinitive\] pR^ithivÍM sÚryAya |; 3) The
+example: yAtám pArÁya gántave \[Infinitive\] \|; ví yó jaghÁna shamitéva chárma upastíre \[Infinitive\] pR^ithivÍM sÚryAya \|; 3) The use of
-use of modal forms of verbs: e.g. vocam in: índrasya nú vIryÀNi prá vochaM yÁni chakÁra prathamÁni vajrÍ | 4) The unaugmented aoristic
-forms or the injunctive forms of verbs (which Michael Witzel foolishly claimed pANini was unaware of\!).
+modal forms of verbs: e.g. vocam in: índrasya nú vIryÀNi prá vochaM yÁni chakÁra prathamÁni vajrÍ \| 4) The unaugmented aoristic forms or the injunctive forms of verbs (which Michael Witzel foolishly claimed pANini was unaware of!).
 Despite, the closeness to old IE, certain atypical structures with respect to the meter of the verse suggests that they could not perfectly “translate” the old IE form of the incantations into their languages.
 But as the divergence increased even more within their own lineages they had to freeze their old language as they could no longer “translate” it effectively and were even starting to not make complete sense of it (barring few “high” ritual experts who have always existed at least in India, may be in the Iranosphere, but we do not know if this was so with other IE branches).
 In India this seems to have happened in the post-saMhitA period where in the focus was in collecting an preserving ones shAkhA without any alterations.
 The parallel developments in Iran and the Roman world make this hypothesis more likely that Witzel and his students’ peculiar claim that the mantra-composers of the kuru-pA\~nchAla realm purposely composed the shruti around 1200-1000 BCE in a far more archaic form of the language full of old Indo-Europeanisms than what was actually current.

 **Transition from aniconic to iconic worship**
 We conclude this note with a few further issues concerning the rise of